Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/4-Services.md

 or a 'DiscordShardedClient' instance so that the service can listen for the 'ChannelDestroyed' event.

+There is an optional parameter to pass in an object to configure parts of the base service, such as log strings and other switches that may be added in the future.

-There is also an optional paramater to pass a logging method from the caller to the base class.
+There's also an optional paramater to pass a logging method from the caller to the base class.
 If you want to make use of the logger, then add the same parameter to your constructor in the derived class.
-Another optional parameter is for customizing logging strings, should you not like what is used by default.
 ```cs
 public sealed class CardGameService : MpGameService<CardGame, CardPlayer>
 {